 What is that Yellow Stuff in Crabs & Can You Eat It?

-The yellow stuff in crabs is called the hepatopancreas and though it does not look very appealing, it is edible.
-It is also referred to as crab fat or tomalley.
-It can also be yellow-green.
+The yellow, yellow-green or orange stuff in crabs is called the hepatopancreas and though it does not look very appealing, it is edible.
+It is also referred to as crab fat, crab mustard or tomalley.
 When eating boiled or steamed crabs, it is considered a delicacy.
-It should be eaten in moderation as it does contain a high level of polychlorinated biphenyls (PCB’s).
-In large concentrations, it can have some negative health effects.
-It can also contain toxins associated with paralytic shellfish poisoning.

 What is Hepatopancreas (Yellow Stuff in Crabs)?